 What is NCOP?

-The National Collaborative Outreach Programme (NCOP) brings together 29 partnerships of universities, colleges and other local partners to deliver outreach programmes to young people aged 13-18.
+The National Collaborative Outreach Programme (NCOP) brings together 29 partnerships of universities, colleges and other local partners to deliver outreach programmes to young people in years 9 to 13.

 Their work is focused on local areas where higher education participation is lower than might be expected given the GCSE results of the young people who live there.

 The programme started in January 2017 and aims to support the government’s goals to:

 - double the proportion of young people from disadvantaged backgrounds in higher education by 2020